SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

 2\.
 During the transition period, the officers shall be appointed by the Chair of ACM SIGHPC and approved by the SIGHPC Executive Committee.

 3\.
-Article XV will be deemed stricken from these bylaws when the first elected Executive Committee takes office.
+Article XIV will be deemed stricken from these bylaws when the first elected Executive Committee takes office.